SirGFM/bloodlust-game/README.md

 An action game highly inspired by [255 (by ZahranW)](https://zahranworrell.itch.io/255).

+Well...

+And also quite based on [Lawn Mower (by Shiru)](https://shiru.untergrund.net/software.shtml) for the NES.

+## Lore

+After years of searching, you finally found the **legendary mower.**

+However, no legend mention the curse that comes alongside it...

+Any lawn that is to be mowed by it start growing weird monstruous creatures.

+Also, although the mower doesn't use fuel...
+It yearns for **souls**!

+And if it can get souls from the creatures in the lawn, it shal get its fix...

+from...

+**YOU**!

 ## Cross compiling on Linux

 This section describes my thought process for cross compiling this targeting Windows.